First Amendment to the United States Constitution: Historical outlook

-In the first of these cases, Socialist Party of America official Charles Schenck had been convicted under the Espionage Act for publishing leaflets urging resistance to the draft.
+During the patriotic fervor of World War I and the Red Scare, the Court sought to restrict speech seen as promoting crime.
+In one such case, Socialist Party of America official Charles Schenck was convicted under the Espionage Act of 1917 for publishing leaflets urging resistance to the draft.
 Schenck appealed, arguing that the Espionage Act violated the Free Speech Clause of the First Amendment.
 In Schenck v.
 United States, the Supreme Court unanimously rejected Schenck's appeal and affirmed his conviction.
-Debate continued over whether Schenck went against the right to freedom of speech protected by the First Amendment.
-Justice Oliver Wendell Holmes, Jr., writing for the Court, explained that "the question in every case is whether the words used are used in such circumstances and are of such a nature as to create a clear and present danger that they will bring about the substantive evils that Congress has a right to prevent."
-One week later, in Frohwerk v.
-United States, the court again upheld an Espionage Act conviction, this time that of a journalist who had criticized U.S. involvement in foreign wars.
+Justice Oliver Wendell Holmes Jr. explained that "the question in every case is whether the words used are used in such circumstances and are of such a nature as to create a clear and present danger that they will bring about the substantive evils that Congress has a right to prevent."